 What is a Multimeter Probe/Lead?

-Multimeters have leads – an essential part of the device when testing electrical or electronic equipment.
-A Multimeter lead is a combination of plugs, wires, insulation, and probes.
+Multimeters have leads – an essential device when testing electrical or electronic equipment.
+Multimeter lead combines plugs, wires, insulation, and probes.

 The multimeter leads must be made of conducting material that permits current to pass through for the device to measure the various electrical values.
 Manufacturers use copper because it is a great conductor.
-The manufacturers cover the wires with insulation material to keep you safe from the current which are the red and black wires that you see.
+The manufacturers cover the wires with insulation material to keep you safe from the current, the red and black wires you see.

 Now that we know a probe is part of a multimeter lead, what exactly is it?
 What is its role?

-It’s an integral part of the multimeter lead that touches wires, components, and various parts of a circuit, it is the final part of the lead that is metal.
+It’s an integral part of the multimeter lead that touches wires, components, and various parts of a circuit; the final part of the lead is metal.
 There are many types of multimeter probes in the market for different applications – and that’s our primary focus.

 Types of Multimeter Probes